charankp/angular_sample_app/README.md

-This project was generated with Angular version 15.1.0.
+This project was created with Angular version 15.1.0.

 Install all the dependency packages by running the command npm install in the project folder.